einari/Bifrost-Site/Tutorials/End to end.md

 	PM> Install-Package Bifrost.Defaults

 What this does is setup Bifrost with Ninject as IOC Container, RavenDB embedded and SignalR.
+It also configures Bifrost to treat this as a single page application and adds an HTML file that just sets up Bifrost for you to start working with it.

 ### Frontend
 We're fond of doing top-down development, starting in the frontend and move downwards.

-The feature we're going to create is going to the registration of Employees.
+The feature we're going to create is going to be the registration of Employees.
 Inside your web project, add a folder called Features and inside it add another folder called Employees.
 Now we're going to add the view for the registration.
 Add an HTML file called register.html inside the Employees folder.
 We're going to add some HTML within the body tag in the newly created file.